-When you launched your freelance writing business, you put a lot of thought into it.
+When you launched your freelance or author business, you put a lot of thought into it.
 You thoroughly considered what services you would offer, what domain name you would buy, and what courses you would invest money in to help launch your career.

-But how much thought did you give on how to take a professional headshot as a freelance writer?
+But how much thought did you give on how to take a professional headshot as a professional author?

 If the answer is “Not much,” it’s time to change that.

-Let’s consider for a moment what a freelance writer professional headshot does for you.
+Let’s consider for a moment what having author headshots do for businesses.
 What’s the benefit?

-The most basic answer is that your headshot brands your business.
+The most basic answer is that your author headshot brands your business.
 While you may choose to use a logo on your website, remember that you are the only one running your business.
 That means you’re the sole face of it.
 Actually putting a face to your business (i.e. your own face) helps people recognize you across the internet–including on your website, social profiles, and bylined articles.

 It takes clients just 40 milliseconds to draw a conclusion about you based on your professional headshot.

 But it’s not just about recognition.
 What if it’s the first time a prospect has heard of you?
 It will take them just 40 milliseconds to draw a conclusion about you based on your photo, according to Buffer.com.
 Your professional headshot helps set the tone for your business and makes hiring you more personal.

 So when your professional headshot is perhaps the most important element for representing your business, how do you make it represent you in the best way possible?

 Below, we’ll answer this question by looking at some professional headshot tips for your freelance writing website.